 Then it was time to board the helicopter to head back from the Grand Canyon to Las Vegas.
 On the way back, we flew along the Strip, which is impressive in its own right.
-When we flew it was the afternoon, I can only imagine how impressive it would have been at night.
+When we flew back it was still the afternoon, so I can only imagine how impressive it would have been at night with all the sparkling lights.
 Then we landed and were taken back to our hotel.

 Booking Your Helicopter Grand Canyon Tour

 A helicopter tour of the Grand Canyon should be on everyone’s bucket list.
 It may not be cheap but it is something you will remember for the rest of your life.
 I think it’s the best way to do a Grand Canyon day trip from Vegas.
 I thoroughly enjoyed the experience and feel like it was worth the money that I spent.